Slicer/Slicer/Docs/user_guide/extensions_manager.md

 ### Extensions manager does not show any extensions

 This can be due to several reasons:
+- On macOS: Extensions manager displays the message "Extensions can not be installed" if the application is not installed.
+See [application installation instructions](getting_started.html#mac).
 - Extensions Catalog server is temporarily overloaded (indicated by extensions manager taking several minutes to start)
   - Recommended action: retry installing extensions later.
 - Extensions have not yet been built for the installed Slicer Preview Release (extensions are made available for latest Slicer Preview Release each day at around 12pm EST)